smatting/pointer-cc/README.md

 m = 1.0

 ...

 ```

 - `window.contains` is used by pointer-cc to find the instrument window.
-Pick a string here that is always contained in the window title of the instrument.
+Pick a string here that is contained in the window title of the instrument.
 It's usually the name of the instrument.
 Note that the case has to also match (comparison is case-sensitive).

 - `default.type` the default type of pointer control used by all controls if not explicity `type` is defined.
 Valid values are `drag`, `wheel`, `click` (see below)